-Chris Heaton (Chair of Trustees)
+Anne Sharp (Chair of Trustees)

 Jamie was co-opted onto the Board of Trustees in September 2010, having recently moved to the local area.
 Before moving to Bristol, he was for four years a trustee of a community venture in the Midlands which had a similar ethos and range of services, and he is passionate about the ways that organisations like the City Farm can empower people and help to build stronger communities.
 In his professional career, Jamie has worked with a wide range of voluntary and public sector organisations – particularly around the involvement of volunteers.

 Sally moved to Bristol in 2016 and is still enjoying exploring the city and discovering new things to see, do and eat!
-She has been a civil servant for seven years, working first on environmental issues and then more recently in education, having previously been a teacher.
+She has been a civil servant since 2008, working first on environmental issues and then more recently in education, having previously been a teacher.
 Sally lives close to the farm and was struck by how special a place it is for the local community, so was delighted to take up the opportunity to join the board of trustees.
 She joined the board in July 2018.